Code-Fellows-Projects/city_explorer_api/README.md

 ```

 ```
-Number and name of feature: Feature 2: Add location response
+Number and name of feature: Feature 2: Add location res

 Estimate of time needed to complete: 1 hour